WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 support for allowing a server instance to drain all active calls to another server instance.

-The server can issue a migrate event over the signaling channel, which includes a new call URI that the peer should use.
+The server can issue a migrate event over the signaling byway, which includes a new call URI that the peer should use.
 Once received, the client closes all transactions to the current call URI.
-It then establishes new signaling transactions to the URI it just received, and in parallel re-establishes media transactions.
-All media received during the migration phase is buffered to ensure there is no packet loss (though there will be jitter) during the migration period.
+It then establishes new signaling, media and media control byways to the URI it just received.
+All media that the client wishes to transmit, but was unable to do so during the migration, is buffered and then sent in a burst once the media byways are restablished.
+This ensures there is no packet loss (though there will be jitter) during the migration period.

 If the server receives a GET request to the old call URI, it MUST return a 3xx response redirecting to the new call URI.